White Oak

 Topics.
 This historical marker is listed in these topic lists: Horticulture & Forestry • Military • Parks & Recreational Areas • War, US Civil.
 A significant historical year for this entry is 1670.

 Location.
 38° 6.867′ N, 80° 16.183′ W. Marker is in Hillsboro, West Virginia, in Pocahontas County.
-Marker is on Park Road (County Route 24/1), on the right when traveling north.
+It is on Park Road (County Route 24/1), on the right when traveling north.
 On the grounds of the Droop Mountain Battlefield State Park.
 Touch for map.
 Marker is in this post office area: Hillsboro WV 24946, United States of America.
 Touch for directions.

-distance of this marker); 23rd Battalion Virginia Infantry (within shouting distance of this marker); John D. Baxter (within shouting distance of this marker); Lieut.
+Other nearby markers.
+At least 8 other markers are within walking distance of this marker: The Battle At Droop Mountain (a few steps from this marker); The Battle of Droop Mountain (within shouting distance of this marker); 23rd Battalion Virginia Infantry (within shouting distance of this marker); John D. Baxter (within shouting distance of this marker); Lieut.
 Henry Bender (within shouting distance of this marker); 8th West Virginia Mounted Infantry (about 800 feet away, measured in a direct line); 2nd West Virginia Mounted Infantry (approx. 0.2 miles away); 10 Lb.
 Parrott Rifle (approx. 0.2 miles away).
 Touch for a list and map of all markers in Hillsboro.